-- 1.01 This site is in open countryside within Ulcombe Parish.
+1.01 This site is in open countryside within Ulcombe Parish.
 This is an area characterised by grassed paddocks on level land to the south of the Greensand Ridge.
 The site is located within Low Weald Landscape Character Area, specifically within the Ulcombe mixed farmlands area.
-The site is not subject to national landscape designation. - 1.02 A long access track leads south-eastwards from Pye Corner, passing the Roydon Farm gypsy site on the south side, before arriving at the site on its north side.
+A long access track leads south-eastwards from Pye Corner, passing the Roydon Farm gypsy site on the south side, before arriving at the site on its north side.
 Much of the length of the track is shared with Public Footpath KH330 (which joins Pye Corner to the north with Crumps Lane to the south).
-The footpath passes the
+The footpath passes the site and leads to a group of dwellings based around Kingsnoad Farmhouse further to the south east.